rohan843/cybersecurity-notes/README.md

 **Medium-risk asset**: Information that's not available to the public and may cause some damage to the organization's finances, reputation or ongoing operations.
 For example, the early release of a company's quaterly earnings could impact the value of their stock.

 **High-risk asset**: Information protected by regulations or laws, which if compromized would have a severe negative impact on an organization's finances, ongoing operations or reputation.
+This could include assets containing SPII, PII or intellectual property.